-If you garden in containers, revitalising potting mix and doing an audit of your pots on a regular basis are essential routine maintenance activities for ongoing plant health.
+Do you garden in containers?
+If so, revitalising old potting mix and checking your pots on a regular basis are essential routine maintenance activities for ongoing plant health.
 If you are starting to see problems in your plants, it’s probably time to check what they’re growing in!

 One of the principles of Frugal Gardening involves RE-USING materials = less waste and reduces our footprint on the planet.
 It also has the added benefit of saving us money!

-Bags of commercial potting mix can be quite expensive particularly if you have lots of pots and containers so making your own new mix and re-using the old definitely is more satisfying, sustainable and cost-effective.
+Bags of commercial potting mix can be quite expensive particularly if you have lots of pots.
+It also dries out fast and your plants suffer.

 First Step: Audit Your Pots!

 Before discussing some ideas for re-using old potting mix, it’s a good time to do an ‘audit’ of your pots.
 Check the condition of your plants, soil and pot hygiene.

 It may not be necessary to re-pot completely or even right now.
 There are a number of factors to consider in each situation and I’ve developed a checklist to help you make the best decision.

 Considering Re-potting?
 Use this 10 Tip Checklist First!